Twitter's Dorsey dodges question on whether Trump's tweets are abusive

-During a Congress hearing on Wednesday, Rep. Bobby Rush, a Democrat from Illinois, asked Jack Dorsey if the commander-in-chief's tweets violated the social network's terms of service.
+During a House committee hearing on Wednesday, Rep. Bobby Rush, a Democrat from Illinois, asked Jack Dorsey if the commander in chief's tweets violated the social network's terms of service.

-"Do you consider President Trump's tweets to be abusive or harmful at all?," the House representative asked Dorsey.
+"Do you consider President Trump's tweets to be abusive or harmful at all?"
+Rush asked Dorsey.

 Using Twitter, Trump has attacked companies like Amazon and Google, as well as private citizens like union leader Chuck Jones in 2016.
 Over time, Dorsey has defended the president's presence on Twitter, claiming that the social network is giving the world a direct line to world leaders and fostering an "open conversation."

-That clause was a recent change for Twitter, which came in January.
-The new rules said that Twitter wouldn't block or remove controversial tweets from world leaders and elected officials, even if it violated Twitter's policies.
+That clause was added January.
+The new rules say that Twitter wouldn't block or remove controversial tweets from world leaders and elected officials, even if it violated Twitter's policies.

 Discuss: Twitter's Dorsey dodges question on whether Trump's tweets are abusive